TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/project.md

 In Guess Who, you’ll be building a text version of the classic board game.
 Dictionaries will be the key to this project.
 [Play a Sample Game.](http://www.miniplay.gr/?view=game&gid=76)

 ## Overview
-The game should store information on at least 5 characters.
+The game should store information on at least 5 different characters.
 Each character should have a name, gender, age, height, and hair color.

 When the game begins, a character should be randomly selected.
-The player can ask for 2 pieces of information, and then has to make a guess who was picked.
+The player can ask for 2 pieces of information about the random character, and then has to make a guess as to who was picked.

-### Behavior
+### Behavior/Commands
 * list: list out all the character's names
 * gender/age/height/hair: asks for a piece of information
 * guess <name>: guess a character